francisrafal/libft-unit-test-instructions/README.md

 |- libft/
 |- libft-unit-tests/
 ```
-3. Edit libft/Makefile and add the following rule:
+3. Edit libft/Makefile and add the following rule to the bottom:
 ```
 so:
 	$(CC) -nostartfiles -fPIC $(CFLAGS) $(SRC)